 Mark deGrandpre, Ph.D. is Director of Investments, Physical Sciences, for Ben Franklin.
 Dr. deGrandpre has over twenty years of experience with innovative business and technology development.
 He is responsible for a portfolio of over thirty early-stage physical science companies in the region, and for identifying new investment opportunities.
 Dr. deGrandpre manages Ben Franklin’s Alternative Energy and Clean Technology company portfolio.
 He has significantly improved deal flow and enhanced portfolio quality since he joined the team in 2006.
 Previously, Dr. deGrandpre was Director of Technology and New Business Development for Polysciences Inc., a privately held specialty materials company headquartered in Warrington, PA.
 Throughout his career, Dr. deGrandpre has also worked for Rohm and Haas Company as Director of Corporate Development: Licensing, as well as numerous other positions within the company and in joint ventures.

 Jennifer Hartt is Director of Investments, Life Sciences, for Ben Franklin.
-Hartt directs all of Ben Franklin’s life sciences investments in companies with technologies ranging from medical devices and diagnostics to therapeutics.
-Hartt has invested in over thirty companies for Ben Franklin since arriving in 2005.
-Hartt holds a Bachelor’s degree, graduating summa cum laude and Phi Beta Kappa, as well as a Master’s in Biology, both from the University of Pennsylvania.
-She has prior experience in lab research, clinical settings, business consulting for small and large companies, technology evaluation, licensing and equity management.
+Hartt directs all of Ben Franklin’s life sciences investments in companies with technologies ranging from clinical healthcare IT, medical devices and diagnostics to therapeutics.
+Hartt has invested in over forty companies for Ben Franklin since arriving in 2005.
+Hartt holds a Master’s in Biology and Bachelor’s degree, graduating summa cum laude and Phi Beta Kappa, with both degrees from the University of Pennsylvania.
+She has prior experience in lab research, clinical settings, business consulting for small and large companies, technology evaluation and transfer, licensing and equity management.
 Prior to joining Ben Franklin, Hartt was Associate Director of Business Development & Equity at the University of Pennsylvania.
-Hartt is involved in regional activities in technology development education and commercialization programs such as in being on a science curriculum audit committee, evaluating business plans, judging entrants in the Eastern Technology Council Enterprise Awards, mentoring students and representing her organization on the oversight committee for Coulter funding of translational research at Drexel University.
+Hartt is involved in regional activities in technology development education and commercialization programs such as in being on science curriculum audit and design committees, evaluating business plans, judging entrants in the Eastern Technology Council Enterprise Awards, mentoring students and representing her organization on the oversight committee for Coulter funding of translational research at Drexel University.

 Alan R. Kraus